 Criteria U-Factor: Enter the criteria U-factor for the fenestration by selecting the appropriate criterion from the criteria table.
-The U-factor criterion depends on the window-wall ratio for windows or the skylight-roof ratio for skylights.
-It also depends on the class of fenestration construction as marked on this form.
+The U-factor criterion depends on the frame type class for windows and the class and the skylight-roof ratio for skylights.
 The proposed U-factor must be less than or equal to the criterion.

 Criteria SHGC: Enter the SHGC criterion for the fenestration by selecting the appropriate criterion from the criteria table.
-The SHGC criterion depends on the window-wall ratio for windows or the skylight-roof ratio for skylights.
-If you are taking the north-oriented exception, the window criterion also depends on whether the window is north or other oriented.
+The SHGC criterion depends frame type class for windows and the class and the skylight-roof ratio for skylights.
 The proposed SHGC (or adjusted SHGC) must be less than or equal to the criterion.